-On aircraft S/N 2136 and subsequent, the Hi/Low Rotor RPM Warning System provides a visual and audio indication of low and high rotor RPMs.
+These aircraft are equipped with a Hi/Low Rotor RPM Warning System that provides a visual and audio indication of low and high rotor RPMs.
 This system is essentially identical to the low rotor RPM warning system except it also indicates when the rotor RPM exceeds the upper limit.
 The activation points on this system are fixed and cannot be adjusted in the field.
 As with the low rotor RPM system, the horn is silenced when the collective is fully down.
 Thus, the horn will not sound if the RPM limit is exceeded during an autorotation with the collective fully down; the light will still illuminate.